ameerabdulaziz/nova-hr-react/README.md

 - [ ] **Recruitment** - add pdf download instead of open in new tab
 - [ ] What is `apiKey` in **TrainingCenter** page
 - [ ] **Employee Component**: show search input with selected rows
+- [ ] Use preview pdf component instead of open in new tab

 # Docs 📖